ConsoleTVs/UPC-LaTeX-Template/doc/source/getting-started.rst

 To create a table of contents you'll just need to provide an extra meta data:
 ::
     toc: true
+    toc-title: Contents
+    toc-depth: 3
     numbersections: true

-You can optionaly choose if you would like them to have a number.
+You can optionaly choose if you would like to change the default title, by default it's: Continguts You can optionaly choose if you would like them to have a number.
+The toc-depth specifies the level of section to include in table of contents

 Additional Meta Data
 --------------------